 Understand The Bigger Picture

 A lot of the times we get interrupted during our day is to either go to meetings or to answer questions that other people have.
 Both of these acts are from other people, trying to do their job, or from your boss who is also trying to do their job.
 When this happens to me, I try to think of the bigger picture of the company.
 I try to realise that yes, it may be disrupting me, but it’s helping one or many other people out, helping them get their job done, and in turn helping the company – which is more of a “big picture” thought.
-This might seem a bit optimistic, but it’s one way of dealing with it and trying to make it into a positive act.
+This might seem a bit optimistic, but it’s one way to deal with interruptions and trying to make it into a positive act.

 Communicate Your Situation